Honest Chicken COVID-19 Policy

 Working in family groups

 In order to decrease the number of employees working together.
-The restaurant has had adopted working in family groups.
+The restaurant has adopted working in family groups.
 Employees are not permitted to work outside their confirmed family group or work in other Honest Burger restaurants.
-If one team member becomes ill or shows sign of COVID-19, the must follow self-isolation guidelines.
-They will not be permitted to return to work without a negative test sample, from a GP or the NHS.
+If one team member becomes ill or shows signs of COVID-19, they must follow self-isolation guidelines.
+They will not be permitted to return to work without a negative test sample, from a GP or the NHS or following completion of the 10 day self isolation period.
 Co-workers will be permitted to work if they have no COVID-19 symptoms, unless NHS track and trace requests they self isolate.

 Any new team brought into the restaurant and must undertake a full sanitisation of the site before re-opening.

-All employees have been provided guidance on obtaining COVID-19 , if they feel they are experiencing and Coronavirus symptoms.
+All employees have been provided guidance on COVID-19.
 This can be found on the “Coronavirus Testing Guidance” help sheet.
 If an employee has confirmed they have experienced any Coronavirus symptoms, the employee will not be permitted to return to work until a negative test sample can be supplied.

 Site Specific COVID19 Risk Assessments

-Every restaurant has had a site-specific risk assessment undertaken to identify risk and hazards from the Coronavirus.
-Measures have been put in place to either eliminate or decrease the likelihood contracting COVIV-19.
-The site-specific risk assessments are relayed to all employees work within their particular restaurant, so they are aware of the safe methods of working required within the premises.
+Every restaurant has had a site-specific risk assessment undertaken to identify risks and hazards from the Coronavirus.
+Measures have been put in place to either eliminate or decrease the likelihood of contracting COVID-19.
+The site-specific risk assessments are relayed to all employees who work within their designated restaurant, so they are aware of the safe methods of working required within the premises.